abderrahmane-laourf/game-X-O-on-python-Tic-Tac-Toe-/README.md

 Example Gameplay:
 Player X places their symbol in the center square.
 Player O places their symbol in a corner.
-The game continues until one player wins or all squares are filled.
+The game continues until one player wins or all squares are fiLled.
 Roadmap 🛣️
 Current Status:
  Basic Tic Tac Toe functionality (X/O placement).